South America Supply Chain Management Market Overview

 Additionally, Oracle Corporation was the second largest market player in 2017.
 The company is offering high quality solutions pertaining to cloud and on-premise solutions and is focusing on enhancing its product and service portfolio.
 In 2017, Oracle Corporation added eight products and 200 new features including maintenance and supply chain collaboration to its SCM Suite in the cloud segment.

 Another major player in the South American market is Infor, Inc., that held third largest share in 2017.
 The company has 90,000 customers globally and obtained the highest revenue from licenses segment that includes cloud services and software.
 Infor, Inc. saw healthy growth in supply chain management market after expanding its GT Nexus’s cloud-based business platform for global companies to monitor and manage over $500 million in inventory per year.
-Other key contributing players in the supply chain management market in the country include Cisco Systems, Inc., Kinaxis, and TECSYS, Inc.
+Other key contributing players in the supply chain management market in the region include Cisco Systems, Inc., Kinaxis, and TECSYS, Inc.